 At its core Intuitive Dieting™ means using dieting methods to control how much I eat and following the Intuitive Eating principles to determine what I eat and when.

 I keep asking myself: Are you hungry, what do you want?
 There are many types of hunger!
 Some of the 10 principles of Intuitive Eating help me understand the difference between my mind’s and my body’s hunger and I am learning to create more alignment between the two.

 My body is infinitely wise.
 An obese body does not, for instance, want a lot of food but I've been ignoring those messages for a long time.
 With Intuitive Dieting I use dieting methods to learn to eat less and to reconnect with my bodies' natural hunger signals.

 I am not just putting any food on the table that is within my plan but I am actively working with my body to give it what it needs.

 Eat less and move more.
 Create a calorie deficit and you will lose weight.

 What doesn't work is the all-or-nothing diet mentality and our resistance to examining and reprogramming deeply rooted emotional patterns.
 I use calorie counting to help me control my portions so to create the calorie deficit I need to lose weight.
 It works.
 If I stick to it.
 Which of course is the mind-maze where everything tends to go wrong.
-I realized that calorie counting would never work for me as long as I regarded it as this external thing that would save and fix me.
+I realized that calorie counting would never work for me as long as I regarded it as this external thing that controlled me and that had the power to save and fix me.

-But what if I started searching for the answers within and used my dieting method as a structural support tool to get me going and to lean on when things get a little tough on the soul searching side of things?
+But what if I started searching for the answers within and used my dieting method as a structural support tool while exploring the soul searching side of things?